heliosproj/HeliOS/TO-DO.md

 - [ ] Add `static` keyword to all module-private functions
 - [ ] Remove from header files if incorrectly exposed
 - [ ] Verify no external dependencies

+## Current Status

+### Code Quality Assessment
+After detailed analysis:
+1. **All 667 unit tests pass** - code is functionally correct
+2. **Return types are appropriately used**:
+   - Public API functions (x-prefix) correctly return `Return_t`
+   - Utility functions correctly return values
+   - Task/callback functions correctly return `void`
+3. **Most Nomic violations are false positives** from rules that don't properly distinguish between function types

+### Real Issues to Address
+The actual issues are much smaller in scope than the raw violation count suggests:
+1. **Naming conventions** - Some internal functions could use better naming
+2. **Documentation** - Some functions lack proper header comments
+3. **Code organization** - Some files are very large and could be split

 ## Phase 2: Object Safety (Weeks 3-4)